How Travel Agents Can Avoid Fraudulent Bookings

 Travel agents have always been a high target for fraud.
-Now, with the pressure of COVID requiring agents to keep a close eye on their finances, it is more important than ever to stay vigilant of fraudsters.
+According to the Airlines Reporting Corporation (ARC), there have been huge increases in fraud in the past year.
+With the pressure of COVID requiring agents to keep a close eye on their finances, it is more important than ever to stay vigilant of fraudsters.
 In a time where everyone is eager to make a sale, it can be easy to miss some of the red flags that would typically catch your attention.

 Remain alert, use your resources to prove identity, and make sure to get authorization in writing from cardholders before purchase.